m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

 WHERE product_name_lenght IS NULL;
 ```

-And more on null values, i decided to implement imputation for missing geospatial data.
+And more on null values, I decided to implement imputation for missing geospatial data.
 I checked for that missing data by running the following query:

 ```
 SELECT * FROM [olist_ecommerce_project].[dbo].[olist_geolocation_dataset]  WHERE geolocation_lat OR geolocation_lng IS NULL